 Expectation: The process of feeding my child using my own body will be easy and carefree.

 Reality: For some moms, including myself, breastfeeding did come naturally after childbirth.
 My kiddos latched pretty easily.
 However, after six months of breastfeeding my second child, I realized that she was severely allergic to dairy.
 It was almost impossible for me to do a dairy-free diet and feed her.
 Long story short, I had to switch her over to a soy-based formula, and that choice worked well for our family.
-I have plenty of friends and relatives for whom latching and breastfeeding was not a viable option at any point.
+I have plenty of friends and relatives for whom latching and breastfeeding was not a viable option.
 Instead, they chose to accept that reality and celebrate a different way of feeding and bonding with their child using formula.

 Whatever expectations you may have in anticipation of those special days of childbirth, I urge you to set goals but be willing to see those plans change.
 Our expectation versus the reality of birth is often very different.
 Stay faithful and trust that whatever happens, in the end, you will have a beautiful outcome that is unique to your life’s journey.